Radical Routes

 Venue Information

-Venue Information:-
+Venue Details:-

-Access Needs:-
+Access Needs:

 Travel Information

-By car:
+By Car:

 KIDS

 Please register as early as possible so we can plan appropriate activities.
 We are very glad that you are bringing children to the gathering and we are looking forward to spending time with them.
+The kids’ space is run by the Kids Working Group.

-(The kids’ space is run by the Kids Working Group.
-We are a voluntary group of people who are members of co-ops within the network.)
+We are a voluntary group of people who are members of co-ops within the network.

 We will be there for the kids while meetings are on but we ask that you come and supervise the children you are responsible for at lunch and dinner so we can eat too.
 Kids space does not continue into the evening.
 We will organise child-friendly food/snacks.
 Food & snacks will be kid friendly & vegan.